Load JSON data

 ];

-When such task branches are opened in the UI, Gantt will issue the request-data action with the folder id as a parameter.
-Listen to this action with the api.on() method, fetch the branch data from the server and return it to the component by calling the provide-data action.
+When such tasks branches are opened in the UI, Gantt will issue the request-data action with the folder id as a parameter.
+We listen to this action with the api.on() method, fetch the tasks branch data from the server and parse to the component calling the provide-data action.

 import { useState, useEffect } from "react";